Damn Fool

 Damn Fool is the second studio album by American rapper Big Scoob, released on May 3, 2011 by American label Strange Music.
-The album serves as a follow-up to Big Scoob's debut album Monsterifik.Guests on the album include Glasses Malone, Bumpy Knuckles, Krizz Kaliko, Tech N9ne and Jay Rock with production being provided by Seven, Robert Rebek and EmayDee, amongst others.
+The album serves as a follow-up to Big Scoob's debut album Monsterifik.Guests on the album include Glasses Malone, Bumpy Knuckles, Krizz Kaliko, Tech N9ne and Jay Rock with production being provided by Seven, Robert Rebeck and EmayDee, amongst others.

 Singles

 The first single and video released was "All I Kno Is Hood" while "Akka Damn Fool" was also released as a digital single.
 Big Scoob planned to shoot a video with Glasses Malone for the song "They Don't Want It", but this hasn't come to fruition.